google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-notification-patterns.md

 ## Notification Close Event

-In the last section saw how we can listen for `notificationclick` events.
+In the last section we saw how we can listen for `notificationclick` events.

-There is also a `notificationclose` event that is called if the user dismisses one of your notifications (i.e. rather than click the notification, the user clicks the cross or swipes the notification away).
+There is also a `notificationclose` event that is called if the user dismisses one of your notifications (i.e. rather than clicking the notification, the user clicks the cross or swipes the notification away).

 This event is normally used for analytics to track user engagement with notifications.